Birling Gap and the Seven Sisters

 Stay away from the cliff edge.
 It is very dangerous.

-There was another cliff fall at the Seven Sisters near Birling Gap recently, this time dramatically caught on film.
+There are often cliff falls at the Seven Sisters near Birling Gap, this one dramatically caught on film.

 You can see the footage on the Daily Mail website (external link).